Constraining the onset density for the QCD phase transition with the neutrino signal from core-collapse supernovae: Summary and Conclusions

-For all explosion models, a second neutrino burst is released, which is absent in any other SN scenario.
+For all explosion models, a second neutrino burst is released, which is absent in any other SN {\rm explosion} scenario.
 The exception might be the scalarization of bosonic degrees of freedom \citep[c.f.][]{Kuroda2023}.
 In cases of the first-order QCD phase transition, the second neutrino burst emission is associated with the propagation of the second shock across the neutrinospheres.
-The present paper establishes a number of novel phenomenological linear relations between signatures of the second neutrino burst, in particular for $\bar\nu_e$, and the explosion dynamics as well as EOS.
-It enables the determination of the onset density for quark matter from a future observation of the next galactic SN neutrino signal, from the peak of the $\bar\nu_e$ luminosity.
-On the contrary, the absence of a second neutrino burst will provide a lower bound for the onset density of quark matter, i.e. providing a constrain for the QCD phase diagram for SN matter featuring $Y_e\simeq 0.2-0.3$, with $\rho_{\rm onset}\gtrsim 4\times 10^{14}$~g~cm$^{-3}$ and in the temperature range of $T\simeq40\pm10$~MeV.
-The present analysis covers a wide range of possible degeneracy.
-It includes the post-bounce mass accretion phase, due to different stellar models, the hadronic EOS in terms of the DD2 RMF EOS variations DD2F and DD2Fev, both of which represent softer EOS than DD2, and yet incompletely understood aspects of the quark matter EOS such as onset densities and the magnitude of the density jump as a consequence of the phase transition construction.
-There are several further aspects, such as different quark matter descriptions \citep[c.f.][]{Blaschke05,Ruester05,Ivanytskyi22EPJA,Ivanytskyi22Part} as well as other phase transition constructions \citep[][]{Maslov19}, which extend beyond the scopes of the present study and are left for future explorations.
-Note that here $\bar\nu_e$ are selected as observable since they have the best prospects for detection through the current generation of operating water-Cherenkov detectors via the inverse beta-decay.
+The present paper establishes a number of phenomenological linear relations between signatures of the second neutrino burst, in particular for $\bar\nu_e$, and the explosion dynamics as well as the EOS.
+It enables the determination of the onset density for quark matter from a future observation of the next galactic SN neutrino signal, from the peak of the $\bar\nu_e$ luminosity and the average energies.
+On the contrary, the absence of a second neutrino burst on timescales below or around one or a few seconds after the onset of neutrino detection will provide a lower bound for the onset density of quark matter, i.e. providing a constraint for the QCD phase diagram for SN matter featuring $Y_e\simeq 0.2-0.3$, with $\rho_{\rm onset}\gtrsim 4\times 10^{14}$~g~cm$^{-3}$ and in the temperature range of $T\simeq40\pm10$~MeV.
+The present analysis covers a wide range of possible degeneracies.
+It includes the post-bounce mass accretion phase, due to different stellar models and the hadronic EOS in terms of the DD2 RMF EOS, including the variations DD2F and DD2Fev, both of which represent softer supersaturation density EOS than DD2.
+It is worth noting that it becomes increasingly difficult conceptually to construct first-order phase transitions to the RDF class of quark matter models from soft hadronic EOS and fulfill all present nuclear physics and astrophysical constraints simultaneously.
+Furthermore, several aspects of the quark matter EOS, such as onset densities, the magnitude of the density jump as a consequence of the phase transition construction, improved quark matter descriptions, e.g., that include pairing and the presence of color-superconducting phases \citep[c.f.][]{Blaschke05,Ruester05,Ivanytskyi22EPJA,Ivanytskyi22Part} as well as other phase transition constructions \citep[][]{Maslov19}, are yet incompletely understood.
+These aspects, however, extend beyond the scope of the present study and are left for future explorations.
+Note that here $\bar\nu_e$ are selected as observable since they have the highest prospects for detection via the inverse beta decay through the current generation of operating water Cherenkov detectors.